Overtures by Hector Berlioz: Rob Roy

 Intrata di Rob Roy Macgregor (Rob Roy Overture).
 Composed in 1831 and first performed at the Paris Conservatoire on 14 April 1833.
 The overture was inspired by Sir Walter Scott's novel Rob Roy.
 Berlioz was never happy with the piece, regarding it as "long and diffuse", and withdrew it after the premiere.
+He would show drafts of it to Felix Mendelssohn when they met in Rome which he regretted.
 A plaintive melody for cor anglais would later find prominent use for the solo viola in Harold en Italie.

 The instrumentation is two flutes (second doubling piccolo), two oboes, English horn, two clarinets in A, two bassoons, four horns (in D and G), three trumpets (one in D and two in A), three trombones, timpani, harp and strings.

 Benvenuto Cellini

 Overture to the opera of the same name, composed in 1838.

-The instrumentation is two flutes, two oboes, two clarinets in C, four bassoons, four horns (in G, E and D), four trumpets (in G, E and D), two cornets in A, three trombones, ophicleide, percussion (timbales, cymbals, triangle, bass drum) and strings.
+The instrumentation is two flutes, two oboes, two clarinets in C, four bassoons, four horns (in G, E and D), four trumpets (in G, E and D), two cornets in A, three trombones, ophicleide, percussion (3 timpani players, cymbals, triangle, bass drum) and strings.